The following Operating Agreement reflects changes from a First Amendment (11-25-15)

 iv.
 The Vice President is elected by majority vote of the Members present as described below.
 The Vice President serves a two year term.

 v.
 The Student Director is elected by majority vote of the Members as described below.
-The Student Director serves a term of two years and may not serve any additional term as Student Director.
+The Student Director serves a single term of two years with the possibility of a third year when the Board determines it is appropriate.

 vi.
 All other Directors, if any, are elected by majority vote of the above five Board members.